 But we do want to encourage you to carve out some time this term, before it gets too busy, to prioritise reflection.
-The end of the year is the perfect time to think about what was successful, what wasn’t, what you learnt and what you want to change in time for 2020.
+The end of the year is the perfect time to think about what was successful, what wasn’t, what you learnt and what you want to change in time for next year.

 After all, It’s the first step towards continuous improvement at your school, not to mention effective planning for the new year.

 So before you get stuck in the day to day, set out some solid time for reflection.
 You’ll thank yourself for it.

 When you're reflecting think about the different areas of your school and whether you want to change, update, add or continue with the practices in that area.

 To get you started consider the following areas to focus on:

 Is your school focused on best-practice pedagogy?
 Do you prioritise personalised learning or streaming?
 Your school’s approach to teaching and learning is arguably one of the most important things to reflect on at the end of the year.
 Consider these questions: Is your approach achieving the results it aims for?
 Is it contributing to positive student outcomes?
 Are your programs effective?
 What should you stop, start or keep doing next year to best support your teachers and students?

 Monitoring student achievement and progress across the year is important, but reflecting on it in Term 4 is vital.
 Reviewing this data will help you determine whether or not your programs and classroom practices are on track to effectively support students.